 What's Different about the Elementary Classroom

-A Montessori Elementary classroom looks more like a workplace than a lecture hall.
-Students work collaboratively in pairs or small groups, with some working individually.
+A Montessori Elementary classroom is spacious and open.
+It is not organized like a lecture hall.
+Students work in pairs or small groups, with some working individually, and the furniture varies in size and placement to support this type of format.

 A steady hum of activity is present in the Elementary classroom, and the class maintains the same sense of purpose and self-discipline that you observed in the Primary classroom.
 This is the age when children are driven to work with others, rather than on their own.
 Conventional classrooms often emphasize quiet and individual work, which can create a chaotic response when the children's natural drive to do the opposite surfaces.